 We can help.

-Air flow visualization techniques like making the ambient pattern of air visible for testing and analysis can done with a fog generator or smoke wand like the °C Breeze and FlowMarker.
-HVAC technicians use this air flow visualization technique to detect leaks in ducts, monitor turbulence in ventilation systems and test HEPA filters.
-Laboratory and pharmacy managers employ similar methodology to test air flow in biosafety cabinets and chemical fume hoods — making sure that they comply with USP 800 and ensure the safety of their workers.
+Airflow visualization techniques like making the ambient pattern of air visible for testing and analysis can be done with a fog generator or smoke wand like the °C Breeze and FlowMarker.
+HVAC technicians use this airflow visualization technique to detect leaks in ducts, monitor turbulence in ventilation systems and test HEPA filters.
+Laboratory and pharmacy managers employ similar methodologies to test airflow in biosafety cabinets and chemical fume hoods — making sure that they comply with USP 800 and ensure the safety of their workers.

 - MiniFlow Nozzle (for finer fog stream and throttling effect)